 Two or more letters combined into one character make a ligature.
 In typography, some ligatures represent specific sounds or words such as the AE or æ diphthong ligature.
 Other ligatures are primarily to make type more attractive on the page such as the fl and fi ligatures.
 In most cases, a ligature is only available in extended characters sets or special expert sets of fonts. – Typedecon.com

-When you find a calligraphy font with a lot of alternates and ligatures you have more options to make the words you are selecting “look” more like real calligraphy.
+When you find a calligraphy font with many alternates and ligatures, you have more options to make the words you are selecting “look” more like real calligraphy.

-As I mentioned before, the free versions of the fonts don’t include all of the alternates and ligatures that the full versions do, so if you like one of the fonts listed, check out the extended versions to see everything else that the full paid version includes.
+As I mentioned before, the free versions of the fonts don’t include all the alternates and ligatures that the full versions do.
+So if you like one of the fonts listed, take a look at the extended versions to see everything else that the full paid version includes.

-All free versions are shared in dafont.com, in order to download just click on the FREE VERSION pink button and then in the grey DOWNLOAD button.
+All free versions are shared on dafont.com, to download, just click on the FREE VERSION pink button and then on the grey DOWNLOAD button.

 All fonts are compressed in ZIP files, so you will need to either download in your computer OR have an app to save to your mobile device like Dropbox or an equivalent.